 Conclusion

 Rio de Janeiro is a city in transition.
-After a time of exquisite community organizing in the 1970s and 80s that saw successful resistance to removal, upgrades of state infrastructure in favelas, and thriving resident’s associations, violence and drug trafficking undermined the success, forcing favela residents to live in half freedoms under their rule.
+After a time of exquisite community organizing in the 1970s and 80s that saw successful resistance to removal, upgrades of state infrastructure in favelas, and thriving residents’ associations, violence and drug trafficking undermined the success, forcing favela residents to live in half-freedom under their rule.

 After several decades of state absence in addressing this and other problems in the favelas, they started to work toward pacification, a process of removing drug trafficking from the favelas.
 Ideally, the removal of rule by drug gangs was supposed to be accompanied by social and infrastructural improvements.
-Unfortunately, these projects have been undertaken with little to no community involvement and have resulted in what many call prestige projects (things that look nice for cameras and the media, but aren’t actually things needed by the community).
+Unfortunately, these projects have been undertaken with little to no community involvement and have resulted in what many call prestige projects (things that look nice for cameras and the media, but are not actually needed by the community).

-Thus, community leaders are returning the tradition of organizing established 35 years ago.
+Thus, community leaders are returning to the tradition of organizing established 35 years ago.
 There have been some incredible examples of communities organizing themselves just in this last year.
-Vidigal in their community meetings aimed at informing residents of the changes happening in their community.
-Vila Autodromo and their battle against forced removal that, while not allowing them to stay in their homes, won them market rate compensation for their homes and new apartments within 1 km of their former residence.
-In Complexo do Alemão residents organized peaceful protests through the community to speak out against police violence within their community, including a Twitter campaign in efforts to extend their reach.
+Vidigal aimed to inform residents of the changes happening in their community during their community meetings .
+Vila Autodromo battled against forced removal that, while not allowing residents to stay in their homes, won them market rate compensation for their homes and new apartments within 1 km of their former residence.
+In Complexo do Alemão, residents organized peaceful protests through the community, speaking out against police violence within their community, using a Twitter campaign to extend their reach.

-Further from the perspective of the church, this topic is not only relevant, but a critical part of following Jesus among the marginalized.
-As Jacobsen so clearly desribes in his book Doing Justice, community organizing is an essential part of the churches role, and part of the true work of justice in the cities they find themselves in.
-They must seek to work with the community in their goals.
+From the perspective of the church, this topic is not only relevant, but a critical part of following Jesus among the marginalized.
+As Jacobsen so clearly describes in his book Doing Justice, community organizing is an essential part of the churches role, and part of the true work of justice in the cities they find themselves in.
+They must seek to work with the community in attaining their goals.
 They must resist the temptation to see power as evil, recognizing that power’s truest expression is in God.
 Finally, the church needs to separate selfishness from self-interest, understanding that self-denial is a denial of individualism and isolation, as the cross of Christ was to bring us together in reconciliation.

 Favelas, their leaders, and the body of Christ within them are ready to take their future into their own hands.
 This research aims to make sure they have all the tools they need to do so.
-After a literature review in the scholarly knowledge of community organizing, and a survey of local knowledge, both of experts and community leaders, all the pieces are in place to make the future a reality.
+After a literature review in the scholarly knowledge of community organizing, and a survey of local knowledge, both of experts and community leaders, all of the pieces are in place to make the future a reality.
 There are several steps that need to be taken between now and the first day of a course, but this research is a solid foundation for those steps.

 References